weekendesk/OTA-API-Developer-Guide/source/index.html.md

 # Introduction

 This document describes the interface specifications between the Weekendesk and a Channel Manager partner.<br>
-The interface developed by the Channel partner, according to the specifications present in this document, will allow a “2-ways” communication which will provide the following features:<br>
+The interface developed by the ChannelManager partner, according to the specifications present in this document, will allow a “2-ways” communication which will provide the following features:<br>

-1. **ARI updates**: Availability&Restrictions, Rates and Inventory are received from Channel partner and saved into Weekendesk inventory system
+1. **ARI updates**: Availability&Restrictions, Rates and Inventory are received from ChannelManager partner and saved into Weekendesk inventory system
-2. **Booking Notifications**: Reservations as soon as they are confirmed on Weekendesk front Website are PUSHed to the channel partner.
+2. **Booking Notifications**: Reservations as soon as they are confirmed on Weekendesk front Website are PUSHed to the ChannelManager partner.
 When a reservation is cancelled a Cancellation notification is also PUSHed to the channel system.

 Following this document, the Channel Manager partner can develop a web-service (client side) that will be compatible with Weekendesk inventory system (server side).